-First-year students are assigned sections and automatically registered for their first semester courses.
-In the second semester, with the exception of Advocacy, first-year students must register themselves for the first-year required full-time or part-time courses listed on the Schedule of Classes.
-Students requiring an irregular schedule should contact the Associate Dean for Student Engagement.
+First-year JD students are assigned sections and automatically registered for their first semester courses.
+In the second semester, with the exception of Advocacy, first-year JD students must register themselves for the first-year required full-time or part-time courses listed on the Schedule of Classes.
+JD students requiring an irregular schedule should contact the Assistant Dean for Student and Academic Affairs.

 Second Year and Beyond

-After the first year, students are encouraged to elect courses that will provide a strong foundation in the law.
+After the first year, JD students are encouraged to elect courses that will provide a strong foundation in the law.
 Courses should be in areas of law that are of interest, will provide intellectual value, and/or meet professional objectives for your legal career.
-Students should not focus on specializing in one area of law.
-Legal trends do change and law students are expected to be generalists in their legal education and training.
+JD students should not focus on specializing in one area of law.
+Legal trends change and law students are expected to be generalists in their legal education and training.

 Course Descriptions and Requirements

-Students should carefully review course descriptions to determine if pre-requisites are listed or if faculty approval is required.
+JD students should carefully review course descriptions to determine if pre-requisites are listed or if faculty approval is required.
 Course requirements will often dictate a student's course schedule.
 For example: If a student has a strong interest in business law many electives in this area require Business Enterprises.
-If a student has a strong interest in regulatory law then Administrative Law can provide the background for agency regulations and legislative procedures discussed in regulatory law courses.
+If a student has a strong interest in regulatory law, Administrative Law can provide the background for agency regulations and legislative procedures discussed in regulatory law courses.

 Students should also note the course options for electives changes every year as new or visiting faculty join the College of Law and current faculty expand their course offerings.
 Some of these courses become a regular part of the curriculum while other courses are infrequently offered.
 Therefore, students are encouraged to take a class when it is offered rather than risk missing the one-time only offering of the course.